How Do You Measure Sewer Flow?

 Accurate sewer flow measurement is crucial for preventing environmental disasters and maintaining public health standards.

-Sewer flow measurement typically involves using specialized flow meters designed for wastewater, including ultrasonic level sensors, area-velocity meters, and electromagnetic flow meters.
+Sewer flow measurement typically involves using specialized flow meters designed for wastewater, including ultrasonic flow meters, area-velocity meters, and electromagnetic flow meters.

 sewer-flow-measurement